chelsabeth/sprint-review-authentication/README.md

 ## Stretch

-- [ ] create tests for your endpoints
+- [ ] create some tests for your endpoints